Logan Express: Expansions

 By 2001, the 350-space lot at Framingham was insufficient; Massport leased additional overflow parking spots in nearby commercial lots to meet demand.
-In early 2001, Massport received approval to build a four-level, 1,081-space parking garage, but it was not built after the September 11 attacks.
+In early 2001, Massport received approval to build a four-level, 1,081-space parking garage.
+However, the plan was shelved after the September 11 attacks.
 The plans were revived in the early 2010s as ridership increased.
 Service temporarily moved to a lot on the Mathworks campus in Natick on June 23, 2014, to allow construction.
 The garage opened on April 16, 2015.
 The Framingham route was the most-used Logan Express route by 2018, with 740,000 annual riders.

-Service temporarily moved to the Natick Mall on January 6, 2025, for construction of three additional floors in the garage.
-The expanded garage is expected to be completed in late 2025.
-It will allow frequency to be increased to every 20 minutes.
+Massport purchased the Braintree terminal site for $47.1 million in 2014.
+The Braintree route was the second-most-used Logan Express route by 2018, with 580,000 annual riders.
+Frequency was increased to every 20 minutes in May 2019.

 On April 28, 2014, the Back Bay route began service as a two-year pilot program during the Government Center station closure.
-It operated on 20-minute headways, with stops on Boylston Street at Hynes Convention Center and Copley station.
+The route operated on 20-minute headways with stops on Boylston Street at Hynes Convention Center and Copley station.
 By 2019, Massport planned to add a route to North Station and an additional suburban route.
 On May 1, 2019, the Copley stop was replaced with a stop at Back Bay station on Dartmouth Street.
 The airport-bound fare was reduced from $7.50 to $3.00 and the Back Bay-bound fare made free; passengers were also given priority at security lines in the airport.
 By October, these changes had doubled ridership on the Back Bay route.
-Both back Bay stops were relocated on February 1, 2020 – the Hynes Convention Center stop a block east to the Prudential Center entrance, and the Back Bay station stop across Dartmouth Street to the Copley Place entrance.
+Both Back Bay stops were relocated on February 1, 2020: the Hynes Convention Center stop a block east to the Prudential Center entrance, and the Back Bay station stop across Dartmouth Street to the Copley Place entrance.